 It has often been said that nutrition is 90% of the game and training just 10%.
-The truth is, nutrition and training are equally important for various reasons, and it's not just a 50/50 game because there are many other equally important habits or rituals paramount to the long term health of clients.
+The truth is that fitness and nutrition are equally important for various reasons, and it's not just a 50/50 game because there are many other equally important habits or rituals paramount to the long term health of clients.

 Sleep, socialization, types of training, behavior change, mobility, mental health, and, yes, nutrition are vital aspects of overall health.
 Truth be told, what may be most important is how to make any of those better for you practices permanent habits.